-- The collective worship committee would like you to make Eco Bricks.
+- The collective worship committee at St Cuthbert's would like you to make Eco Bricks.
 We nearly have enough for our friendship bench!

 - To offer the whole school community the opportunity to participate in worship, ensuring that the experiences provided are relevant to the age, aptitude and family background of the children on both an individual and collective basis.

 - To promote pupils’ spiritual, moral, social and cultural diversity.

 - To provide opportunities for the children to participate in acts of worship at their own level.

 - To help the children to understand the nature and language of worship.